 Gabriel is an orphan who studied carpentry and worked as a dancer part time in order to raise money to continue with education.

-In an almost similar incident, two Kenyan rugby stars were jailed for 15 years over the offenses of gang raping a lady.
+In an almost similar incident, two Kenyan rugby stars were jailed for 15 years over the offenses of sexually assaulting a lady.

 The two, Frank Wanyama, 24, and Alex Olaba, 23 were International Kenyan rugby players and were suspended from playing when the trial began.

-According to High Court Judge Martha Mutuku, the sentence was necessary and a way of curbing the rape culture in the country.
+According to High Court Judge Martha Mutuku, the sentence was necessary and a way of curbing the assault culture in the country.